cityrpg/CityRPG/README.md

 Result:
-Typing "1" will show the client's ID in yellow text. ("announce()") Typing "2" will show the client's ID with a "CONSOLE: " chat message. ("talk()
+Typing "1" will show the client's ID in yellow text. ("announce()") Typing "2" will show the client's ID with a "CONSOLE: " chat message. ("talk()")

 To prompt the user for text, direct client.cityMenuFunction to a new function with the arguments `client` and `input`.
 The user's next raw text input will be passed to the function as `input`.